albertvisser/scripts/readme.rst

     Without an argument, works in the current working directory.
     Without an extension specified, works on Python source files (extension .py).

+**pedit**
+    shortcut for starting up vi in a terminal using the 'Code Editor Shell' profile (100x54, green on black) at different positions of the screen dependent on a startup parameter, making it possible to edit programs side-by-side

 **predit**

     executing *binfab session-start <project-name>* starts a terminal session for that project